Peak Shifting

 Peak Demand Shifting: Store and Shift Capacity method

-The Store and Shift Capacity (SASC) sub-method of the Peak Demand Shifting Method encourages households and small businesses to create the capacity to shift electricity demand away from peak periods.
+The Store and Shift Capacity (SASC) sub-method encourages households and small businesses to create the capacity to shift electricity demand away from peak periods.

 Read below for more information about: